linq2js/rtkex/packages/rtkex/readme.md

 ### Slice selector

-The slice has built-in selector (slice.select() function), that uses to select the state of slice from app state tree.
+The slice has built-in selector slice.select() function, that uses to select the state of slice from app state tree.
 You also pass custom selector to select() function

 ```js
 import { useSelector } from "rtkex";